 We retain the right to make exceptions to any of the rules above and to remove or refuse any browser we deem necessary.

 We cannot distinguish between a browser that supports a particular feature and a browser that lies about supporting that feature.
-The only way do deal with these situations it to manually confirm the test results.
-And if a browser is found to be overly confidant about claiming support for certain features we can put that browser on a blacklist.
+The only way to deal with these situations it to manually confirm the test results.
+And if a browser is found to be overly confident about claiming support for certain features we can put that browser on a blacklist.
 That means that that even though the browser claims to support a particular feature, we ignore what the browser says and do not give any points.
 This is usually just a temporary problem and once the browser has been fixed we will remove the new version from the blacklist.

 Claiming to support a feature which isn't working is not just causing problems for the reliability of the test results, but there are other real-world problems.
 For example if you claim to support WebGL, a website make decide to serve WebGL content.
 If your browser does not support WebGL, the website may fail in an uncontrollable way.
 If you correctly denied support for WebGL, the website may have served alternative content that would work in your browser.
 If you claim to support features that you don't, you are breaking the web.

 If we find that a browser is structurally lying about which features they support - deliberately or not - we will usually give a warning to the developers of the browser and if the problem hasn't been fixed in the next version we will remove the browser from the 'other browser' and 'compare' pages and/or give other penalties.
+In extreme cases we may block the browser from showing test results and show a warning instead.

 Unfortunately, in two very specific cases we are forced to use browser sniffing.
 The first case is